plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 You learn a feat.
 This feat can be either a General, Martial, or Fighter feat.
 You learn additional feats at 8th, and 12th level.

 ## Multiattack
+*5h-level Fighter Feature*

-*Beginning at 5th level, you can strike with inhuman speed.*
+> *Beginning at 5th level, you can strike with inhuman speed.*

 you can attack twice, instead of once, whenever you take the Attack action on your turn.